NGC3031/cryptology/README.md

 # cryptology
-Not "crypto" cryptology in various languages.
+Not "crypto".
+Cryptology in various languages.
 Just a dump as I work through some books.